 As an architect, urbanist and writer, Susan combines a wealth of practical experience with stellar project management skills to lead even our most complicated engagements.
 LEED-AP certified, she brings an expertise in sustainability to code writing, and continues to helm an ever-increasing number of PlaceMakers’ town planning and coding endeavors.

-Kaid Benfield is one of the nation’s foremost authorities on how cities, towns and neighborhoods can better work — for both people and the environment.
-A longtime leader of the smart growth movement, he served for two decades as director of the smart growth and sustainable communities programs at the Natural Resources Defense Council, driving positive, forward-thinking approaches to environmental challenges in the places where Americans live, work, and play.
-He co-founded LEED for Neighborhood Development, a national process for defining and certifying smart, green land development, and is a founder and board member of Smart Growth America.
+Kaid Benfield is among the nation’s leading voices on how to make cities, towns, and neighborhoods work better for both people and the environment.
+A longtime leader of the smart growth movement, he served for over two decades as director of the smart growth and sustainable communities programs at the Natural Resources Defense Council, driving positive, forward-thinking approaches to environmental challenges in the places where Americans live, work, and play.
+Before that, he led the litigation of some of NRDC’s most important legal cases.
+He also co-founded Smart Growth America, as well as LEED for Neighborhood Development, a national process for defining and certifying smart, green land development, and conceived and led NRDC’s Green Neighborhoods project, helping underserved communities and community development corporations create strategies for inclusive, neighborhood-led revitalization.
+A prolific public speaker and writer, Kaid was voted one of “the 100 most influential urbanists” worldwide on the prominent city planning website, Planetizen.com, and previously was named one of “the most influential people in sustainable planning and development” by the nonprofit Partnership for Sustainable Communities and “one of the top 100 city innovators worldwide” by the website Future Cities.
+For years, Kaid also taught law and policy for sustainable communities at the George Washington University School of Law.
+Kaid’s latest book is People Habitat: 25 Ways to Think About Greener, Healthier Cities.

 Andrew von Maur